Cylinder Head IQ Boost: Everything You Need to Know

 Hello!
 My name is Javaughn Barrow, a young car enthusiast who writes all the articles for Karcandy.com.
 I’ve written over 50 articles about automobiles.
 With each article, I deepen my understanding and expertise in writing and the automotive world.
 Ever since childhood, I’ve always had a strong passion for cars.
 All types shapes and sizes were interesting to me.
 I’d spend most of my time after school researching cars and the more I found out about them the more exciting it was.
 In my teens, I created a fan page about corvettes posting content at least ten times a day!
 Yes, I was crazy about it.
 The page ended up garnering over 40k followers!
 After a while, I wanted more than a fan page.
 I wanted to express my passion differently.
 I wanted to create more helpful content, higher-quality content.
 My first car was a 2013 VW CC Sport.
 Learned very quickly car ownership wasn’t as expected.
 I spent a lot of time replacing control arms, cam position sensors, brake rotors, brake pads, etc. Walking away with more information than I knew before.
 As I was growing in my automotive journey I was learning about writing.
 Starting by writing a detailed outline about 300 words long then I would pay a professional to write a full 1000-word article and learn from them getting familiar with the process of writing.
 The moment I realized I could use my writing skills to express my passion for cars and help people simultaneously, I started Karcandy.com.
 I realized with my unique perspective coupled with my hard work discipline and work ethic I can create a space online to help bridge the gap between the complicated and simple in the automotive world.
 I’m motivated by the challenges and work it will take to create such a space.
 My work ethic is something I choose to refine and make better each day.
 I think it’s important to push myself and stay committed to my evolution as a human and this website is only one of the results of that.

-One response to “Cylinder Head IQ Boost: Everything You Need To Know”
+2 responses to “Cylinder Head IQ Boost: Everything You Need To Know”

 1. […] camshaft is a shaft that sits in the cylinder head or the cylinder block of an engine that influences how the engine breathes.
 In an engine timing is […]